Covid-19: Measures in place to help Business Owners

-Over the past week the still relatively new Chancellor, Rishi Sunak, has announced a package of measures aimed at assisting both workers and businesses.
+Over the past few weeks the still relatively new Chancellor, Rishi Sunak, has been announcing a package of measures aimed at assisting both workers and businesses.

 Here we are going to look at some of the measures announced so far and will aim to update this document when there are more details available or further support is announced by the Government.

 HMRC Taxes Helpline

 Many people will have questions and concerns about paying their taxes, whether due now or in the near future, so HMRC has set up a dedicated helpline for those who are anxious.
 It will allow any businesses or self-employed individuals who have worries about paying their taxes, due to the coronavirus epidemic, to get practical help, support and advice.
 Up to 2,000 experienced call handlers will be available six days per week to support businesses and individuals when needed.
 The all important telephone number is 0800 024 1222.

 £330bn in Government-backed loans have been made available from this week onwards for struggling businesses adversely affected by the coronavirus.
 Further loans are also available if necessary at a later date.
 Full details will follow over the next few days.

 The Government has announced that small businesses who have premises but already pay little or no business rates will be eligible for a one-off coronavirus grant worth up to £10,000.
 Around 700,000 businesses in England currently eligible for Small Business Rate Relief (SBBR) or Rural Rate Relief (RRR) can apply for the emergency funding.